West Coast Sea Kayaking: Vancouver Island and Salt Spring Island

 Multi-day tours are the perfect way to explore further and get some camping in!
 These trips are designed to help you hone your sea kayaking skills, but also get to know the area in a deeper way.
 Gear and kayak rentals are included with these trips too.
 If you’re traveling in from afar, that’s one less thing to squeeze into your luggage allowance!

-Your professional kayaking guide will ensure you get the most out of your desired trip by staying by your side every step of the way, plotting the route, monitoring the weather, assisting in loading and unloading of boats, and teaching you whatever you want to learn.
+Your professional kayaking guide will ensure you get the most out of your trip by staying by your side every step of the way, planning the route, navigating the waters, monitoring weather and tides, and teaching you whatever you want to learn.

-Spend 4 days kayaking around the Gulf Islands, staying at some of the most beautiful camping and paddling destinations in British Columbia.
+Discover BC’s Southern Gulf Islands by kayak.
+Head out for the day, or stay overnight at some of the most beautiful marine camping and paddling destinations in British Columbia.
 Stunning white shell beaches, amazing sandstone formations, abundant marine wildlife and a Mediterranean-like climate in protected waters make the Southern Gulf Islands a world-class kayaking destination.

 Explore the Southern Clayoquot Sound coastline to the shores of Vargas Island searching for wildlife, big and small on this three day kayak camp trip.
 Camp beneath the stars or the canopy of the rainforest.
 Eat delicious, nutritious and fresh meals inspired by the West Coast and prepared by the guide.
 Watch the sunset and fall asleep to the sound of gently crashing waves.
 Wake up as the sunrises over the mountains of Vancouver Island and escape from the routines of every day life and live simply by the tides.

 Yervana Local, Aaron, has lived on Vancouver Island for years and knows it’s a unique spot for sea kayaking: